Categories

 • Coyoacán – an area of historic Colonial Arts.
 Frida Kahlo once called this place home.

-• The ruins of Teotihuacan (a Mesoamerican city established around 100 BC) are a must see.
+• Best day trip idea: Teotihuacan (a Mesoamerican city established around 100 BC) is a must see.
 Visitors can climb the Pyramids of the Sun and Moon.
+You can also hop on a hot air balloon ride for a unique view of the pyramids.

 INTERESTING WALKS